 I have rarely have any issues with people who are self-styled characters.
 Oftentimes they light up the room; when other people struggle for conversation or energy, there they are with a tall tale.
 They have the patter.
 Characters have cured many of my Sundays, while I’ve sat shaking on a stool trying to kill a hangover with more booze.

 But they’re the good ones.
 The ones people invite to their table – they don’t (or at least they shouldn’t) run around proclaiming what great company they are.
 One of the worst kinds of bastard you can be lumbered with in a pub is someone who aspires to be a character, but is, in fact, a bawbag.
 They want to be heard; they laugh at their own jokes and have little patience of others.
-Often times this can be a side effect of the Wee Man Syndrome
+Often times this can be a side effect of the Wee Man Syndrome.

 I’m not quite sure what side of the divide Joe falls – he probably straddles it.
 While he undoubtedly has an interesting life, I can’t shake the feeling that he’s desperate for me to quote him.
 In some ways, this makes my life easier; readymade statements from someone purposely trying to impress me by being pseudo-intellectual.